Luthier: Etymology

+Craft

 The craft of luthiers, lutherie (rarely called "luthiery", but this often refers to stringed instruments other than those in the violin family), is commonly divided into the two main categories of makers of stringed instruments that are plucked or strummed and makers of stringed instruments that are bowed.
 Since bowed instruments require a bow, the second category includes a subtype known as a bow maker or archetier.
 Luthiers may also teach string-instrument making, either through apprenticeship or formal classroom instruction.

 Plucked strings

 Lutes

 Early producers of lutes, archlutes, theorbos and vihuelas include the Tieffenbrucker family, Martin Hoffmann and Matteo Sellas.

 Guitars

 Two luthiers of the early 19th century connected with the development of the modern classical guitar are Louis Panormo and Georg Staufer.
 Antonio Torres Jurado is credited with developing the form of classical guitar still in use.
 C.F.
 Martin of Germany developed a form that evolved into the modern steel-string acoustic guitar.

 The American luthier Orville Gibson specialized in mandolins, and is credited with creating the archtop guitar.
 The 20th-century American luthiers John D'Angelico and Jimmy D'Aquisto made archtop guitars.
 Lloyd Loar worked briefly for the Gibson Guitar Corporation making mandolins and guitars.
 His designs for a family of arch top instruments (mandolin, mandola, guitar, et cetera) are held in high esteem by today's luthiers, who seek to reproduce their sound.
 C. F. Martin apprenticed to Johann Georg Stauffer, a guitar maker in Vienna, Austria and Martin & Co. was born, with the X bracing being developed in the 1850s.
 Martin & Co still produce acoustic guitars.
 Paul Bigsby's innovation of the tremolo arm for archtop and electric guitars is still in use and may have influenced Leo Fender's design for the Stratocaster solid-body electric guitar, as well as the Jaguar and Jazzmaster.
 Concurrent with Fender's work, guitarist Les Paul independently developed a solid-body electric guitar.
 These were the first fretted, solid-body electric guitars—though they were preceded by the cast aluminum "frying pan", a solid-body electric lap steel guitar developed and eventually patented by George Beauchamp, and built by Adolph Rickenbacher.

 A company founded by luthier Friedrich Gretsch and continued by his son and grandson, Fred and Fred, Jr., originally made banjos, but now mainly produce electric guitars.